Scalable Exploration via Ensemble++: Sampling, Isotropy, Concentration and Anti-concentration

-Isotropy property is used for update distribution and proving the \cref{prop:closed-form-incre}.
-The sub-Gaussianness in concentration property is used for perturbation distributions and proving \cref{lem:incre-seq-post-approx}.
-The concentration and anti-concentration properties are used for reference distributions and discussion on the resonableness and optimism condition for HyperAgent.
-Let us discuss each distribution case by case.
+The isotropy property (\cref{def:iso}) is used for the update distribution and in proving \eqref{eq:incre-matrix-factor}.
+The sub-Gaussianity (\cref{def:conditional_subgaussian}) in concentration property is used for perturbation distributions and proving \cref{lem:incre-uncertainty}.
+The concentration and anti-concentration properties are used for reference distributions and in the discussion on the reasonableness condition (\cref{prop:Ensemble++-reasonable}) and optimism condition (\cref{prop:Ensemble++-optimism}).